 Development approval near public parks and parkways

-This review generally focuses on projects adjacent to:
+The review under Municipal Code Section 7-4.11 (the "100' rule") generally focuses on projects adjacent to:

 - public parks and parkways owned by the City, state, or federal government